MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/install-fod-19.md

  >[!NOTE]
    > This procedure uses Deployment Image Servicing and Management (DISM.exe), a command-line tool.
 For more information about DISM commands, see [DISM Capabilities Package Servicing Command-Line Options](https://docs.microsoft.com/windows-hardware/manufacture/desktop/dism-capabilities-package-servicing-command-line-options).

-1. Download the Server FOD optional packages ISO, and copy the ISO to a shared folder on your local network.
+1. Download the Server FOD optional packages ISO, and copy the ISO to a shared folder on your local network:

- - Where to get the Server FOD ISO
+ - If you have a volume license you can download the Server FOD ISO image file from the same portal where the OS ISO image file is obtained: [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
+ - The Server FOD ISO image file is available on the [Microsoft Evaluation Center](https://www.microsoft.com/evalcenter/evaluate-windows-server-2019) or on the [Visual Studio portal](https://visualstudio.microsoft.com) for subscribers.

 2. Sign in as Administrator on the Server Core computer that is connected to your local network and that you want to add the FOD to.